ninglab/G2Retro/README.md

 ```
 cd model
-python ./preprocess.py --train <your dataset path> --path <your processed data path> --output <the name of output processed dataset> --ncpus 10
+python ./preprocess.py --train <your dataset path> --path <your processed data path> --output <the name of output processed dataset> --ncpu 10
 ```

 The above program will be run in parallel.
 Please specify the number of processes (i.e., the value of ncpus) according to the cores of CPUs on your machine.